anujanegi/ADAS/README.md

 **Python 3** is required.

-- Install [Git Large File Storage](https://git-lfs.github.com/), either manually or do `git lfs install`
+- Install [Git Large File Storage](https://git-lfs.github.com/), either manually or through a package like `git-lfs`.
-- Clone the repository with submodules: `git lfs clone --recurse-submodules https://github.com/anujanegi/ADAS.git`
+- Clone the repository with submodules -

+`git lfs clone --recurse-submodules https://github.com/anujanegi/ADAS.git`
-- Install the dependencies : `pip install -r requirements.txt`.
+- Install the dependencies -

+`pip install -r requirements.txt`

 #### Training the network
 The **train.py** script in /training can be run to train the LeNet neural network.